 - Requests for information must be specific as to the record(s) desired.
 A reason for the request is not required.

 - Requests must be submitted to HACC's Open Records Officer:

 Linnie S. Carter, Ph.D., APR

 Harrisburg, PA 17110

-- Specifically list the desired record(s).
-The Right to Know Law does not require a reason for the request.
+The Right to Know Law does not cover transcripts.

 How can I get more information?